Medical Schools in New Jersey: How to Get In (2024)

 Rutgers New Jersey Medical School

 The Rutgers New Jersey Medical School curriculum focuses on four key themes: an organ-systems-based curriculum, early integrated clinical practice of medicine skills, service learning, and individual professional identity development with a healthcare team focus.
-In addition to the traditional preclinical and clinical coursework, various additional classes are integrated throughout the four-year curriculum including a patients-as-teachers curriculum, training students to understand and address the opioid epidemic, and leadership and healthcare systems.
+In addition to traditional preclinical and clinical coursework, various additional classes are integrated throughout the four-year curriculum including a patients-as-teachers curriculum, training students to understand and address the opioid epidemic, and leadership and healthcare systems.
 Moreover, students are exposed to various teaching methodologies including team-based learning, podcasts, and flipped classrooms.

 Rutgers Robert Wood Johnson Medical School